UnknownMind602/ViolaTuah/README.md

 ![img](https://i.imgur.com/pgULNjv.png)

 ## For PC modders - How can you edit the encrypted Criware files?
 If you are modding any supported LEVEL5 PC game, you may have noticed that the Criware files (AWB, ACB, etc) are **encrypted**.
-Viola already decrypts the CPKs for you when dumping, but the other files need to be decrypted manually.
-In this section, I'll show you how to decrypt these files and how to re-encrypt them later using Viola!
+ViolaTuah already decrypts the CPKs for you when dumping, but the other files need to be decrypted manually.
+In this section, I'll show you how to decrypt these files and how to re-encrypt them later using ViolaTuah!

 ### 1. Decrypting your file
 To get started, open ViolaTuah and click `Decrypt Criware`.